zoe-zhang-seu/LinUCB-MLinUCB-SquareCB/README.md

+### Introducton
-This is an implementation of multi-arm bandit model by python.
+This is an implementation of multi-arm bandit model by python to compare the performance among LinUCB,MLinUCB,SquareCB.
 Multi-armed bandits (MABs) are a simple yet powerful framework for sequential decision-making under uncertainty.
 ### Tasks

 1.LinUCB